 The technique of swimming is quite complex.
-But when you break it down, it basically comes down to two elements: One, creating propulsion with your arms and legs to go forward.
-Two, minimizing your resistance (also known as drag) while swimming.
-Your body position plays a huge role in this, and we can tell you all about it.
+But when you break it down, it basically comes down to two elements: (1) creating propulsion to move forward and (2) minimizing your resistance in the water.
+Your body position plays a huge role in this, here is how.

 Water is over 800 times more resistant than air.
 This means that when we move through the water, we experience much more drag then when we move through air.
 The most important type of resistance is form drag, or frontal drag.
 This is dependent on your body position in the water.
 The higher and tighter your body position, the lower the resistance, the easier and faster you swim.